 The discovery of bronze casting had a tremendous influence on the development of Greek sculpture and the encounter with such creations of primitive and tribal art at the beginning of the twentieth century had a profound significance for European and American artists.
 The art in whatever format it is in from this period provides a fascinating juxtaposition and continues to further inspire newer generations of designers.

-As cited earlier, the art and architecture of the Archaic Period has also undergone various overhauls; the earlier geometric style was replaced with the oriental style, which in turn was then replaced by the Black Figure Pottery and later Red Figure Pottery.
-One example, of Red Figure Pottery that I like is a cup that depicts an owl and is attributed to the painter Marlay from the third quarter fifth century BCE.
+As cited earlier, the art and architecture of the Archaic Period have also undergone various overhauls; the earlier geometric style was replaced with the oriental style, which in turn was then replaced by the Black-Figure Pottery and later Red-Figure Pottery.
+One example, of Red-Figure Pottery that I like, is a cup that depicts an owl and is attributed to the painter Marlay from the third quarter fifth century BCE.

 In conclusion, the Archaic Period is, therefore, a highly important time in its own right due to its politics and law, but also by having important events of the Classical Period into context.
 For example, the creation of the four major panhellenic games of Greece was founded and as such the geometrical styling and archaic restraint can be considered by Mr. Wentinck perhaps as being ‘the richest and most complicated in Greek history.’